sla-000/fs_service/README.md

 projects/{projectId}/databases/{databaseId}/documents
 ```

-You should pass the projectId and databaseId values as the arguments to the application, see exampless below.
+You have to pass the projectId value and optionally the databaseId value as the arguments to the application, see examples below.

 # get-doc Command